waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Lessons Learned
 - Pokedex Navigation: Wrapping from #001 to #251 is faster, but requires 6 more UP presses to reach #245 (Suicune).
 - Menu Buffering: Avoid mixing directional and action buttons too quickly.
 - Route 38 Hazards: "Ledge pocket" between (8, 14) and (23, 14).
 Entrance is via ledge hop down (Row 13).
 Exit requires Fly.
-- Valley Trap: Area between x=7 and x=10 (Row 12).
-Dead end North.
-Exit South or Fly.
+"Valley Trap" between x=7 and x=10 (Row 12) is a dead end North.
 - Menu Mechanics: Always verify cursor position in Party/Pack menus due to cursor persistence.
 Use a "B-reset" (press B 4 times) before navigating deep menus.
+(Turn 20143: Cursor persistence caused accidental Strength use instead of Fly).

 # Side Quests
-- Quick Claw: National Park (35, 12).
-Talk to Teacher on bench with Persian.
+- Quick Claw: National Park (16, 12).
+Talk to Teacher on bench in NE section.
 - Yanma Swarm: Caught.
 - Sick Miltank (Moomoo Farm): Needs many Berries to recover.

 # Resources
 - Clear Bell: In Key Items.
 Required for Tin Tower.

-# Suicune Hunt Progress
+# Suicune Hunt Strategy
-- Goal: Trigger flee on Route 38.
-- Status: Searching western section.
-Strategy: Locate Suicune on the ledge and approach to trigger flee.
-- Sighting #4 (Current): Route 38.
-Suicune is on the ledge near the farm/western section.
+- Sighting #4: Route 38.
+Suicune is on the western ledge near Moomoo Farm.
+Approach from the west (Route 39).
 - Sighting #5: Route 14.
-- Final: Tin Tower.
+- Final Encounter: Tin Tower.
 Clear Bell is in inventory.